 LaTeX macros have been written by past astronomy graduate students to facilitate the conversion of papers drafted in ApJ style into the appropriate UH dissertation format.

 To graduate, students should set a time for their dissertation talk (a.k.a.
 Final Exam), notify Graduate Division, give their completed dissertation to their committee prior to the exam, and then carry out the Final Exam.
 The exam comprises a public colloquium (~45 minutes) and then a closed-door interview to answer questions from their committee.

 - Read “How to Graduate” to learn the full process.

 It is a university rule that candidates must finish all work for the degree within seven years of entry into the program.
 After that, they are automatically placed on academic probation and are subject to dismissal in the following semester if they do not make progress toward completing their degree.
 Details are here and here.

 A student may request a leave of absence from the program for a period of up to one year.
 Such an action should be discussed with the student’s PhD committee and the Graduate Chair.

 Be aware of some differences between Graduate Division jargon and the common usage in the astronomy program.
 According to Graduate Division:

 - A PhD candidate writes a dissertation, not a thesis.
 Theses lead only to masters degrees.

-- A PhD candidate has a doctoral committee, not a thesis committee.
+- Correspondingly, a PhD candidate has a dissertation committee, not a thesis committee.